 Practical Takeaways

 This research is exciting!
-Imagine what could happen if we fully understood self-esteem, or trust, or even leadership traits.
+Imagine what could happen if we fully understood self-esteem, trust, or leadership traits.
 Watch the rest of the videos in the series to learn how predictable you really are… and if you can change your personality or if your future is set in stone.